wjleece/ai-reflector/README.md

 # ai-reflector

 An AI reflector that suggests improvements to AI generated essays.
 Essays are continually improved until a score of at least 95/100 is reached.
+Calls fireworks.ai to use different available open source LLMs.

 # next steps